NeKoRoSYS/NeKoRoSHELL/README.md

 >
 > The installation system for that I implemented can be improved.
 If you're willing to help, please make a pull request.
 Your contributions are welcome and will be appreciated! :D

+- `update-nekoroshell` uses Vim to compare, overwrite, or merge files when updating.
 - Auto-pause animated wallpapers via [mpvpaper-stop](https://github.com/pvtoari/mpvpaper-stop) (dependencies: cmake, cjson)
   - Used at `set-wallpaper.sh` and `check-video.sh` in `~/.config/hypr/scripts/wallpapers/` to save CPU/RAM usage.
 - Install [Hypremoji](https://github.com/Musagy/hypremoji)